ZoBoRf/ZILCH-How-to/README.md

 form `ROUTINE` (look up the term `FORM` in ["The MDL Programming Language"](https://github.com/ZoBoRf/mdl-docs/blob/master/tex/mdl.pdf)).

-When we look at the following `ZIL` files, we will see only forms, which build data structures saved in different tables.
+When we look at the following `ZIL` files, we will only see data structure building forms.
+The data structures appear as tables in the output.

 | `ZIL` file    | `ZILCH` forms used      |
 | ------------- | ----------------------- |
 | `dungeon.zil` | `OBJECT` and `ROOM`     |
 | `syntax.zil`  | `SYNTAX` and `SYNONYM`  |

-The structures built and variables used are output to the file `zork2dat.zap`.
+The structures built and variables used are output into the file `zork2dat.zap`.

 * `dungeon.zap` and `syntax.zap`